 Computer Lab B (Room 231), and Computer Lab C (Room 503), provide current application software including word processing, spreadsheet, database, visual presentation, computerized accounting, and Internet access for computer classes in general college curriculum and continuing education classes.

 Library Computers are available for word processing and Internet access with a charge per copy for printed materials.

-For additional information, contact the lab operator or the Dean of Instruction.
+For additional information, contact the lab operator at (843) 355-4143 or the Dean of Instruction at (843) 355-4138.

 Library